xinranz-ustc/xinranz-ustc.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently pursuing a Ph.D. student at the School of Computer Science and Technology, University of Science and Technology of China ([USTC](https://en.ustc.edu.cn/)) under the supervision of Prof. [Yanyong Zhang](http://staff.ustc.edu.cn/~yanyongz/).
+I am currently pursuing a Ph.D. at the School of Computer Science and Technology, University of Science and Technology of China ([USTC](https://en.ustc.edu.cn/)) under the supervision of Prof. [Yanyong Zhang](http://staff.ustc.edu.cn/~yanyongz/).
 Prior to that, I received my B.E. degree in 2020 from School of Computer Science and Technology at Chongqing University ([CQU](https://english.cqu.edu.cn/)).

 My research interest includes:
 - Simultaneous Localization and Mapping (SLAM)